Green tea being poured into cup. Loose leaf tea in bowl in behind

 Julie Hambleton

-November 28, 2023 · 4 min read
+July 9, 2024 · 4 min read

 6 Beverages With Anti-Cancer Properties

-A cancer diagnosis is a terrifying thing, weather it’s your own or someone you love.
+A cancer diagnosis is a terrifying thing, whether it’s your own or someone you love.
 This is why many of us do our best to incorporate as many anti-cancer habits into our daily lives as possible.
-A healthy diet is one of the best tools in our tool kit, however, most of the information out their focuses on anti-cancer foods.
+A healthy diet is one of the best tools in our tool kit, however, most of the information out there focuses on anti-cancer foods.
 Did you know, though, that there are also plenty of anti-cancer beverages that you can easily incorporate into your diet?
 These are just a few of them.

 6 Beverages With Anti-Cancer Properties